fdobad/doctest/docs/README.md

 With the bare minumiun input being a fuel and elevation layer.
 Other spatial inputs can include canopy base height, bulk density or fraction cover; ignition points, weather scenarios, moisture content, etc.

+A cup-of-coffee run length is less than 500x500 raster with 50 simulations (the CPU load can be adjusted via number of threads on the `Optional Rules` tab)

 Provides several outputs, such as fire scars: starting points, animated isochrones, probability maps.
 Also Crown fire scar and fuel consumption.
 Flame lenght, Byram intensity, Hit Rate of Spread, etc.

 [Install](#installation) then, choose your guide: